ORGANIZATIONS

 Hortus Forum

-From their website, “We grow a wide variety of houseplants on campus in the Kenneth Post Lab greenhouses.
+“We grow a wide variety of houseplants on campus in the Kenneth Post Lab greenhouses.
 We hold weekly plant sales to maintain greenhouse costs, fund educational horticulture trips, service projects, and community social events.
 Past trips have been to Costa Rica, Longwood garden, Puerto Rico, Holland, and Florida.
 We also hold a variety of social events during the year with other interests groups.”

 Contact: hortusforum@gmail.com